small-tech/node-pebble/README.md

   - `args`: Optional array or space-delimited string of arguments to pass to the Pebble binary.
 By default, no arguments are passed.

-  - `env`: Optional object with additional environment variables to set for the Pebble process (see below for detailed discussion of defaults).
+  - `env`: Optional object with additional environment variables to set for the Pebble process.

     By default, the Pebble process will be run with the following settings, which are optimised for frequently run unit tests:

-### Default environment variables

     - `PEBBLE_VA_NOSLEEP=1`
     -  `PEBBLE_WFE_NONCEREJECT=0`

+    You can also customise the default environment variables by simply passing them to the outer process that runs Node Pebble (for example, when specifying npm test tasks).

 ### Default configuration

-You can find the default configuration file in the __bin/test/config/pebble-config.json__ file:
+The default configuration file is at __bin/test/config/pebble-config.json__:

 ```json
 {